DavisBrian/DavisBrian.github.io/_posts/2016-01-13-seqMeta_speedup_1.md

 * *genotype* matrix - Subjects X SNPs dosage matrix of [0, 1, 2, NA], representing the number of alleles which differ from the reference genotype.

-* *SNPInfo* - data frame that maps SNPs to groups of SNPS to be analyzed together (like genes).
+* *SNPInfo* - data frame that maps SNPs to groups of SNPs to be analyzed together (like genes).

 * *phenotype* - data frame with a response variable and covariates, similar to data used by `lm`.

-With these 3 data structures seqMeta aims to be an efficient way to analyze problems of the type `phenotype ~ covariates + SNP(s)` over a large number of SNPS and/or groupings of SNPS.
+With these 3 data structures seqMeta aims to be an efficient way to analyze problems of the type `phenotype ~ covariates + SNP(s)` over a large number of SNPs and/or groupings of SNPs.

 ## Genotype Data